HomeMy WebLinkAboutMarch 2026 Newsletter fly OF lz.�

 three year term.
 Rob was involved with many committees including Codes

-and Ordinances, Public Works, Joint Sewer Commission, and the
+_ l and Ordinances, Public Works, Joint Sewer Commission, and the

 Community Housing Development Fund.
 Rob brought an inquisitiveness